26 min read

 • Basic command line knowledge

-• curl and netcat (nc) available (standard on macOS)
+• curl and netcat (nc) available (standard on macOS/Linux, or use PowerShell on Windows)

 • Administrator access for privileged port binding